 - Vitamin E, an antioxidant, protects healthy cells from being damaged.

 The list goes on and on.
-The takeaway point is this: even though we need less of them in our diet than macronutrients, vitamins and minerals are no less important to our health.
+The takeaway point is this: Even though we need less of them in our diet than macronutrients, vitamins and minerals are no less important to our health.

 It’s not necessary to know every function of every vitamin and mineral to understand their importance.
 There is a dizzying number of details and the scientific research changes almost daily.
 The idea behind this infographic is to show you just some of the major functions of these micronutrients, and some of the foods you’ll find them in.
-Instead of putting together an exhaustive list, I thought it’d be more beneficial to share some tips on how to get the most micronutrients from the foods you eat.
+Instead of putting together an exhaustive list, we thought it’d be more beneficial to share some tips on how to get the most micronutrients from the foods you eat.

-Incorporate lots of color.
 Micronutrients contribute color to foods.
 These colors are often associated with certain vitamins and minerals.
 Eating a rainbow of colorful fruits and vegetables is an easy way to make sure you’re getting a great variety of micronutrients.

 - Minimize the amount of processed and fast food you eat.
-These foods typically have low nutritional value when it comes to vitamins and minerals, and can be high in saturated fat, sodium, added sugar, and calories.
+These foods typically have low nutritional value when it comes to vitamins and minerals, and can be high in saturated fat, sodium, added sugar and calories.

-- Don’t let your farmer’s market finds sit around too long before you eat them–even when those fruits and veggies are tucked away in the crisper section of the refrigerator.
+- Don’t let your farmer’s market finds sit around too long before you eat them — even when those fruits and veggies are tucked away in the crisper section of the refrigerator.

 - Stock up on frozen produce.
 Frozen fruits and vegetables are commonly picked at peak freshness and quickly processed, which preserves their nutrient value.

-Know a few kitchen basics.
 Certain vitamins and minerals can be lost or broken down in cooking, while others can be better digested and absorbed when paired with certain foods.
 Here are a few rules of thumb:

 - Eat some produce raw and avoid overcooking the rest.